avahoffman/urban-weed-genomics/Supplement.md

     --file-list=01-aspera_transfer_n.txt
     --mode=recv --user=<aspera-user> --host=<aspera-IP> /scratch/users/<me>@jhu.edu

-## 2.2 Step 2 - Concatenate Files and Install Stacks
+## 2.2 Concatenate Files and Install Stacks

+Referred to through files as “Step 2”.
 Files can be found in the `02_concatenate_and_check/` directory.

-### 2.2.1 Step 2a - Concatenate Files for each Sublibrary
+### 2.2.1 Concatenate Files for each Sublibrary

+**Step 2a**.
 We ran my samples across the whole flow cell of the NovaSeq, so results came in 8 files for each demultiplexed sublibrary (4 lanes \* paired reads).
 For example, for sublibrary 1_1, we’d see the following 8 files:

     AMH_macro_1_1_12px_S1_L001_R1_001.fastq.gz
     AMH_macro_1_1_12px_S1_L001_R2_001.fastq.gz